 Another concern is over the number of Atos and Capita healthcare professionals who have been the subject of multiple complaints within a three-month period.

-But the figures for 2018 show that, although the number of Atos assessors who faced multiple complaints fell from 161 to 129, the number of Capita assessors who were subjected to at least four complaints in just three months leapt from 19 to 84 between 2016 and 2018.
+Nevertheless, the figures for 2018 show that, although the number of Atos assessors facing multiple complaints fell from 161 to 129, the number of Capita assessors who were subjected to at least four complaints in just three months leapt from 19 to 84 between 2016 and 2018.

 Capita carried out about 220,000 face-to-face assessments in 2018, compared with more than 730,000 by Atos.

-But DWP documents drawn up in May 2012, before the award of the contracts to deliver PIP assessments, show the department expected its contractors would need to request further evidence (also known as further medical evidence) in about half of all cases (50%).
+DWP documents drawn up in May 2012 (before the award of the contracts to deliver PIP assessments) show the department expected contractors to request further evidence (also known as further medical evidence) in about half of all cases (50%).

-Source and for further information see Secret PIP files show one in three assessments by Capita had significant flaws available @ www.disabilitynewsservice.com
+Sources (and for further information) Secret PIP files show one in three assessments by Capita had significant flaws available at www.disabilitynewsservice.com

 (Source: Disability Rights UK).